Pauline Boty: Early life and education

 While at the Royal College of Art, Boty engaged in a number of extracurricular activities.
-She sang, danced, and acted in risqué college reviews, published her poetry in an alternative student magazine, and was a knowledgeable presence in the film society where she developed her interest, especially in European new wave cinema.
+She sang, danced, and acted in risqué college revues, published her poetry in an alternative student magazine, and was a knowledgeable presence in the college's film society, especially in regard to European new wave cinema.
 She was also an active participant in Anti-Ugly Action, a group of RCA students involved in the stained glass, and later architecture, courses who protested against new British architecture that they considered offensive and of poor quality.

 Career

 Boty was at her most productive two years after graduating from college.
 She developed a signature Pop style and iconography.
-Her first group show, "Blake, Boty, Porter, Reeve" was held in November 1961 at A.I.A.
-Gallery in London and was hailed as one of the first British Pop art shows.
+Her first group show, "Blake, Boty, Porter, Reeve," which was held in November 1961 at A.I.A.
+Gallery in London, is recognised as one of the earliest British Pop art shows.
 She exhibited twenty collages, including Is it a bird, is it a plane? and a rose is a rose is a rose, which demonstrated her interest in drawing from both high and low popular culture sources in her art (the first title references the Superman comic, the second quotes the American expatriate poet Gertrude Stein).

 The following spring Boty, Peter Blake, Derek Boshier and Peter Phillips were featured in Ken Russell's BBC Monitor documentary film Pop Goes the Easel, which was aired on 22 March 1962.

 Boty's appearance in Pop Goes the Easel marked the beginning of her brief acting career.
-She landed roles in an Armchair Theatre play for ITV ("North City Traffic Straight Ahead", 1962) and an episode of the BBC series Maigret ("Peter the Lett", 1963).
+She landed roles in an Armchair Theatre play for ITV ("North City Traffic Straight Ahead", 1962) directed by Philip Saville and an episode of the BBC series Maigret ("Peter the Lett", 1963).
 She also appeared on stage in Frank Hilton's comedy Day of the Prince at the Royal Court, and in Riccardo Aragno's (from the novel by Anthony Powell) Afternoon Men at the New Arts Theatre.
 (Boty, a regular on the club scene in London, was also a dancer on Ready Steady Go!).
 Although acting was lucrative, it was a distraction from painting, which remained her main priority.
 Yet the men in her life encouraged her to pursue acting, as it was a more conventional career choice for women in the early 1960s.
 The popular press picked up on her glamorous actress persona, often undermining her legitimacy as an artist by referring to her physical appearance.
 Scene ran a front-page article in November 1962 that included the following remarks: "Actresses often have tiny brains.
 Painters often have large beards.
 Imagine a brainy actress who is also a painter and also a blonde, and you have Pauline Boty."